mike-moores/react-to-web-api/README.md

   <summary>More about adding a widget</summary>

   The steps you might take to complete this could be:
-  - Create a POST route on the server side in `widgets.js`.
+  - Create a POST route on the server side in `widgets.ts`.
 Test you can get a response for it in Insomnia
   - Create the database function to add a new widget.
 Call this function in your route and test it works in Insomnia
-  - Create an `addWidget` function in `apiClient.js` that will make a POST request to the API route you just built
+  - Create an `addWidget` function in `apiClient.ts` that will make a POST request to the API route you just built
   - Create a new `<AddWidget>` component containing a form.
-Import the `addWidget` function from `apiClient.js` and hook it up to your form's submit handler
+Import the `addWidget` function from `apiClient.ts` and hook it up to your form's submit handler
   - Once your widget has been added, have your widget list refresh so the new widget is visible.
 Perhaps this could involve reusing the `getWidgets` API function, or thinking about the data you return from your POST route...
   - Create an "Add Widget" button in `<App>` to conditionally render your `<AddWidget>` form
 </details>